sd17spring/sd17spring.github.io/_assignments/mini-project-1-gene-finder.md

 Note 2: We are not going to create unit tests for this function.
 Why not?
 Can you think of a different method of unit testing that would be appropriate for this function?
 Are there any other methods you might use to build confidence that your implementation is correct?
-(These are rhetorical questions.)
+(These are not rhetorical questions.)

 * `coding_strand_to_AA`: this function converts from a string containing a DNA sequence to a sequence of amino acids.
 The function should read triplets of DNA nucleotides (codons), look up the appropriate amino acid (either using the provided variables in `amino_acids.py` or by encoding this information yourself), concatenate the amino acids into a string, and then return the amino acid sequence from the function.